andynapoleon/FlexVerseSocialMedia/README.md

 # 💪🌐 FlexVerse Social Media App 🏋️‍♀️📱

 FlexVerse is a MERN-stack social media application tailored for fitness enthusiasts.
-It features messaging capabilities and the ability to create and share workout templates.
+It features live interaction capabilities and the ability to create and share workout templates.
 The app is built using:

 - **Frontend**: React.js, Redux.js, MUI
 - **Backend**: Node.js, Express.js, MongoDB (with Mongoose)